elixir-desktop/desktop-example-app/README.md

 This application is an example of an Elixir LiveView based desktop application.
 It uses the elixir-desktop library and a local SQLite database to create a web-technology based desktop app.

+## Changes in 1.1

+- Updated to Phoenix 1.7 and LiveView 0.18

 ## Changes in 1.0

 - Updated to Phoenix 1.6 with esbuild+dart_scss